Let's Make a Mug Too: Anime

 An anime television series adaptation was announced via Twitter on February 14, 2020.
 The series was animated by Nippon Animation and directed by Jun Kamiya, with Naruhisa Arakawa handling series composition, and Ayano Yoshioka designing the characters.
 Tajimi and its tourism association collaborated on the anime.
 The series aired from April 3 to June 21, 2021 on CBC and other channels.
-Minami Tanaka, Yu Serizawa, Yūki Wakai, and Rina Honnizumi performed the opening theme song "Tobira o Aketara", while Aya Uchida performed the ending theme song "Pale Blue."
-Crunchyroll licensed the series.
+Minami Tanaka, Yu Serizawa, Yuki Wakai, and Rina Honnizumi performed the opening theme song "Tobira o Aketara", while Aya Uchida performed the ending theme song "Pale Blue."
+Crunchyroll streamed the series.

 On June 21, 2021, a second season, titled Let's Make a Mug Too: Second Kiln, was announced, with the main staff and cast members returning to reprise their roles.
 It aired from October 2 to December 18, 2021.
 The Mug-Mo unit (Minami Tanaka, Yu Serizawa, Yūki Wakai, and Rina Honnizumi) performed the opening theme song "Muchū no Saki e", while Aya Uchida performed the ending theme song "Yellow Canary".